 - Protection of public health and safety overrides protection of privacy, therefore there are certain situations when information must be disclosed

 - Emily Carr must make reasonable security arrangements to protect personal information in the custody or control of the University, including ensuring that it is stored and accessed only in Canada

 Information Incident / Privacy Breach

 An information incident or privacy breach is a serious matter and should be reported immediately.
 Breaches take place when personal information is collected, accessed, used, disclosed or disposed of in ways that do not comply with the Act.
-If you have experienced, witnessed or are responsible for a breach of personal information, or have a complaint about how your information has been collected, used or disclosed, please contact the Information + Privacy Coordinator.
+If you have experienced, witnessed or are responsible for a breach of personal information, or have a complaint about how your information has been collected, used or disclosed, please contact the Information + Privacy Officer.

 All employees are expected to complete FOIPOP training.
 This will be offered online before commencement of employment as part of new employee onboarding activities.
-For any current employee who has not received training, or who would like a refresher course, please contact the Information + Privacy Coordinator.
+For any current employee who has not received training, or who would like a refresher course, please contact the Information + Privacy Officer.

 REQUESTS FOR INFORMATION